CNA vs LPN: differences in training, pay, scope, and which path to choose

 • Online programs with in-person skills checkoffs (availability varies by state)

 Training typically costs $500–$2,000 for program tuition, though employer-sponsored programs can bring that cost to zero.
-Total training hours range from 75 to 175+ hours depending on state requirements.
-After completing training, you take a state competency exam — a written test plus a hands-on demonstration of core nursing assistant skills.
+Total training hours range from the federal 75-hour floor up to 180 hours depending on state requirements.
+After completing training, you take a state competency exam – a written test plus a hands-on demonstration of core nursing assistant skills.

 LPN training